Paul Reid (actor): Legal issues

+Property development and tenant evictions

 In 2009, Reid formed the Auckland property management company, IconiCity, which in 2015 purchased the historic St Kevin's Arcade on Karangahape Road.
 Other high-profile property investments by to Reid and his companies include the Meridian Mall, Dunedin, Elliott Stables in Auckland, and Plasma House on Queenstown Hill, which was purchased from American billionaire Peter Thiel for $6.85 million in 2022.

 An investigation by The New Zealand Herald newspaper in 2019 described Reid as New Zealand's "most prolific property flipper", flipping more than 130 properties in the six years to 2018 and earning over $4.5 million profit, including 70 apartments in 2013 alone.
 In 2020, during the COVID-19 pandemic, Reid's company, Icon Group, attracted criticism after serving notices to tenants of Elliott Stables to pay rent arrears or face eviction when their restaurants were struggling as a result of the pandemic.

+In late 2024, Reid’s company purchased a block of approximately 30 neighbouring houses in Christchurch that had previously been acquired for a mall expansion project that was later abandoned.
+According to reporting by The Press, tenants received 90-day notices in the weeks before Christmas requiring them to leave by early March.
+Several long-term residents told the newspaper they were surprised by the timing and scale of the evictions, noting the difficulty of securing accommodation during the pre-Christmas period in a constrained rental market.
+One tenant of 23 years described the notice period as especially disruptive over the holiday season, while another family of seven, which included two children with special needs, reported significant stress caused by receiving the notice just before Christmas.

 In April 2022, Reid courted further controversy when he posted a negative review of a bar in St Kevin's Arcade, owned by his property company, criticising the bar's decision to continue using the My Vaccine Pass to screen patrons following the removal of the government requirement for hospitality venues to use the pass.
 The local Member of Parliament, Chlöe Swarbrick, commented: "I’ve seen a lot of things in my time, but it’s a first for commercial landlord negging his tenant who are doing their best to keep our community safe".
 Reid said that it was ironic that what was once an "anti-establishment and anti-government" punk rock venue was now "clinging so religiously to an outdated government mode of social exclusion", and he noted that he had written off over $2 million in rent owed by small business owners in the Auckland CBD.

+Music

-Reid continues to be involved in music, as vocalist and drummer of rock trio Capital Theatre, releasing a single, "People" in 2021.
-The band received a $10,000 grant from NZ On Air to produce the music video for "People".
+Reid continues to be involved in music, as vocalist and drummer of the rock trio Capital Theatre, releasing the single "People" in 2021.

+Capital Theatre received two NZ On Air grants for new-music singles, with both grants paid to the production company Icon Music Limited, for which Reid is the sole director.
+Icon Music Limited is wholly owned by Reid’s parent company, The Icon Group (2014) Limited.